Search results for:

 Kinect Vs. PS4 Eye – Both the Kinect and the PS4 Eye are designed to track one or more individuals at a time – to increase the human experience.
 The Kinect has a 1080p camera that can track up to six individuals at a time.
 The PS4 eye, though an option for the PS4 system, includes dual 1280×800 pixel cameras inside a camera bar.

 Pay For Play – Both Microsoft and Sony charge have traditionally charged for multiplayer games and other feature content.
-But only Sony has confirmed that it won’t cost anything to access apps such as Hulu, Netflix, and MLB.com.
-Microsoft will require a membership fee prior to allowing access to apps such as the ones mentioned.
+But only Sony has confirmed that it won't cost anything to access apps such as Hulu, Netflix, and MLB.com.
+Microsoft will require a membership fee before allowing access to apps such as the ones mentioned.

 Whether you consider yourself a Microsoft or a Sony devotee, you'd be hard-pressed to find a better gaming console on the market than either of these giants.
 One of the best features of either is utilizing the cloud to enable more sophisticated data management and increase flexibility.
 The cloud has become more prevalent in recent years due to the ability to leverage faster networks, more reliable servers, and access faster computing power.
 For the serious gamer, a cloud-enabled PS4 is an outstanding choice.

 Written by Jacob Blynthe / August 15, 2013